1. Programme name

 To gain admission to the PhD in Law and Development, a student must have obtained an LLM degree or a Masters degree with a field of specialisation in either Anthropology, Commerce, Social Sciences or Development Studies from this University or another South African university or must have the status of such Masters degree granted on request by the senate.
 The Director: Postgraduate Programmes may also insist that the student submit adequate proof of his/her research capabilities before permission to register is granted.

-The Director: Postgraduate Programmes requires that a student furnish a four-page concept proposal submitted with the application form as proof of his/her research skills before the applicant receives permission to register.
+The Director: Postgraduate Programmes requires that students submit a four-page concept proposal (link) with the application form as proof of their research skills.

 1. Allocation of supervisors or promoters